 8. Short feature

-The newly created Young Reporter category is open to professionals that are under 30 (born on or after January 1, 1990).
+The Young Reporter category is open to professionals that are under 30 (born on or after January 1, 1991).
 AIPS has invested in the future of sport journalism by creating the respected AIPS Young Reporters Programmes, that set a high quality reporting standard for UEFA, FIFA, FINA and IAAF events since 2011.
 To give an Award to the younger generations is another step in the same direction and underlines AIPS efforts to offer a better future in this profession.
 Each of the winners will receive a career-boost opportunity: a scholarship in a major international sports event.

 9. Best Young Reporter in Photography.

 11. Best Young Reporter in Broadcasting (Audio and Video).

 Not open to submissions, these awards recognise achievement in the following fields: